 - Refrigerate overnight (see next paragraph for funny)

-How do you smoke a turkey on the Traeger?
+How do you smoke a turkey on a wood pellet grill?

 After you’ve brined your turkey overnight, you’ll be ready to smoke the bird!

-- Schmear the mixture under the skin onto the breast meat
+- Schmear the mixture under the skin of the turkey and right onto the breast meat

-- Take the rest of the butter and schmear it on the outside of the bird
+- Take the rest of the butter and schmear it on the outside of the turkey

 - Add onion, lemon and herbs into the cavity of the bird